The Tiny Family Office Portfolio

 A Final Note

-If you find this approach helpful, you may also enjoy my weekly update, “From The Desk.”
-Each week, I share a curated selection of what caught my eye in markets, what I read, which podcasts I listened to.
-Typically I share insights from fund manager letters, industry research, and other sources currently influencing my decision-making.
+You may enjoy my weekly newsletter CIO Notes.
+I share a curated selection of what caught my eye in markets, what I read, or which podcasts I listened to.
+I also share insights from fund manager letters, industry research, and other sources currently influencing my decision-making as a capital allocator.

 You can join the conversation by subscribing below.